easybuilders/easybuild-tutorial/docs/02_installation.md

 !!! note
     This section covers an alternative installation method.

-    If you already have EasyBuild installed, <a href="#verifying-the-installation">skip ahead to the next section</a>.
+    If you already have EasyBuild installed, you can <a href="#verifying-the-installation">skip ahead to the next section</a>.

 If `pip` is not available or if the installation with `pip` is not working out for some reason, you can resort to using the [*bootstrapping* procedure for installing EasyBuild](https://easybuild.readthedocs.io/en/latest/Installation.html#bootstrapping-easybuild).